umwrit350sp17/Team-4/Draft/Draft.md

 ## **Introduction**

 ### **Purpose**
-To create an informative outline targeted at first-year college students that will aim to explain how to use LibreOffice  in a Microsoft Office dominated university, with an emphasis on Microsoft Office compatibility and overall usefulness in 100-level writing courses.
+To create an informative outline targeted at first-year college students that will aim to explain how to use _LibreOffice_ in a _Microsoft Office_ dominated university, with an emphasis on Microsoft Office compatibility and overall usefulness in 100-level writing courses.

 ### **Audience**
-College students enrolled in a first-year writing seminar in which open-source software, such as LibreOffice’s Writer, can be used to serve as a student’s primary word processing application.
+College students enrolled in a first-year writing seminar in which open-source software, such as _LibreOffice’s_ **Writer**, can be used to serve as a student’s primary word processing application.

 ### **Our Team**
 Grace Preszler (Team Leader), Hunter Sudduth, Lucas Spencer